We are delighted to hear that you are interested in giving a new, loving home to one of our cats or kittens!

 Please note that we do not normally re-home kittens to families with children under 5 years old.
 Also, when adopting a kitten from Cats Protection you must agree to get the kitten neutered at between 4 and 6 months of age.
 If you or your family are out at work all day, we would prefer you to adopt a pair of kittens (not a single one) or a slightly older / adult cat or pair of cats.

-It's our policy not to place our cats or kittens in homes which are near busy / main roads.
+It is our policy not to place our cats or kittens in homes which are on, or close, to busy or main roads.
+We would recommend an indoor cat in these circumstances.

 Free access via a catflap